TaniaAlexBM/TaniaAlexBM/README.md

 ### Hello 😁

-I'm Backend Developer.

 I participated in bootcamp [Hackademy](https://hackademy.lat/) in 2020.
-I worked project with framework Angular.
 My projects about Web are in [my second profile](https://github.com/AlexBM45).

 I'm working in [my profile](https://deepnote.com/@taniaalexbm) in Deepnote with topics about Python and Data Science, too.

 I'm studying Ciencia de Datos in Instituto Rosario Castellanos.

 I'm learning:
 * Python
   * Pandas